andrew-wilkes/password-manager/README.md

 The integrity of the decoded data will be checked by the presence of a prefixed hash in the decoded data that equals a hash of the database data.

-## Branding

-**passwordvx**

-An alternative example: **password-vx**

-You saw it here first!

-A suggested interpretation of "vx" is: "version x"

-Case insensitive examples:

-password VX

-Password VX

-Password-VX

-PasswordVX

-We claim any combination of "password" and "vx" as prior art representing this brand.

 ## Features

 * Suggest easy to remember but hard to crack passwords